aleksandar-babic/clockmirrorflask/README.md

 * DeployECR
     * Run Terraform to create/modify ECR repository
-    * Load built image and push it to the ECR repository
+    * Load built image and push it to the ECR repository (with 2 tags, current commit hash and `latest`)
 * DeployApp
     * Run Terraform to create/modify API resources
+* UpdateECSService
+    * Use `Amazon ECS` Deploy provider to update ECS service with latest tasks

 # Deployment into AWS Environment
 In order to deploy the API (including CICD) in the AWS environment, you have to apply CICD terraform from the local machine for the first time, after that CodePipeline will observe the repository and deploy whenever new commit is pushed to the remote origin.